 If you haven’t built your understanding of staying strong and healthy with your naturopathic doctor, now is the time.
 With the growing number of cases worldwide, we anticipate the strong-bodied individuals will recover from the illness.
 People with chronic illness, especially breathing-related concerns like asthma or smoking, need to learn all the ways to protect themselves.

 Fear puts us in a vulnerable emotional state and weakens our system, doesn’t it?
 Mindfulness practice teaches us to recognize when we are feeling fearful and catch ourselves in actions that are motivated by fear.
 Call yourself out on your own fear.
 Name it.
 Instead of being fearful or tracking the fear-inducing media reports, focus on self care and care for one another.
 (Join us in qigong if you’d like whole-body mindfulness training!
-Sign up here for notifications of upcoming classes or sign up here for our drop-in class on Friday at noon).
+Sign up here for notifications of upcoming classes or sign up here for our drop-in class at FlowShala.

 This article offers the guiding steps you need to keep yourself and your family protected.